 Before applying essential oils to your skin, always dilute them first to avoid irritation.
-Try mixing them with a carrier oil like jojoba or sweet almond oil to diffuse them and actually help them work better, as carrier oils facilitate better absorption so that the essential oil won't evaporate.
+Try mixing them with a carrier oil like jojoba or sweet almond oil, which helps them work better, as carrier oils facilitate better absorption so that the essential oil won't evaporate.

 Below, we've rounded up the essential oils that may help ease inflammation and help heal your skin.

 While more research needs to be done, encapsulated peppermint oil is thought to help relieve symptoms of irritable bowel syndrome.
 When mixed with ethanol, peppermint oil reduces sensitivity caused by tension headaches.